Today, we’re excited to share 10 Easy Ways to Celebrate Memorial Day!

 Plan a Barbeque and Invite a Military Family Over for a Meal…

-As a military family, we’ve moved around quite a bit and know first-hand how overwhelming it can be at first to settle into a new town.
+As a military family, we’ve moved around quite a bit and know first-hand how overwhelming it can be to settle into a new town.

 Memorial Day is a great time to include a military family in your festivities.